 I am still looking through my lenses at the world.

-The post "Still Looking Through the Lens" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2014/01/still-looking-through-the-lens/) on January 1, 2014.
+The post "Still Looking Through the Lens" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2014/01/still-looking-through-the-lens/) on January 1, 2014.